rclone/rclone/docs/content/commands/rclone_serve_dlna.md

 data is read from the remote this is buffered to disk as well.

-In this mode the files in the cache will be sparse files and rclone will keep track of which bits of the files it has dowloaded.
+In this mode the files in the cache will be sparse files and rclone will keep track of which bits of the files it has downloaded.

 So if an application only reads the starts of each file, then rclone will only buffer the start of the file.
 These files will appear to be